cvvergara/pgrouting/doc/withPoints/pgr_withPointsCostMatrix.rst

 * Point :math:`-1` corresponds to the closest edge from point `(2.9, 1.8)`.
 * Point :math:`-2` corresponds to the next close edge from point `(2.9, 1.8)`.
+* Being close to the graph does not mean have a shorter route.

 Use with :doc:`pgr_TSP`.
 ...............................................................................